top of page

 Barcaldine Outback Queensland

-The AWHC is located in Barcaldine on the Matilda Highway, about an hours drive from Longreach, on the main street of Barcaldine at 127 Oak Street.
+The AWHC is located in Barcaldine on the Matilda Way tourist drive, about an hours drive from Longreach, on the main street of Barcaldine at 127 Oak Street.
 The Workers Heritage Centre is one of Outback Queensland’s best kept secrets, a significant tourist destination and part of the Queensland Government’s Heritage Trails Network.

-Barcaldine is situated at the crossroads of two major highways – the Capricorn Highway from Rockhampton in the east and the Landsborough Highway (part of the Matilda Highway Tourist Route) coming up from the south before heading west to Longreach.
+Barcaldine is situated at the crossroads of two major highways – the Capricorn Highway from Rockhampton in the east and the Landsborough Highway (part of the Matilda Way Tourist Drive) coming up from the south before heading west to Longreach.

 Helloworld Rockhampton can provide a personalised service and help you with planning your trip and booking your travel needs.